zebrunner/carina/docs/automation/api.md

 }
 ```

-and add this class into `@LinkedInterceptors` annotation:
+and add this class into `@LinkedInterceptors` annotation for your api method:

 - *Annotation based approach*

 ```java
 @Endpoint(url = "${config.env.base_url}/users/1", methodType = HttpMethodType.DELETE)